Code-Institute-Submissions/cumbrian-kayaking/README3.md

  6. A **Team Member**  section-- highlighting the experience and qualifications  of the team including their safety qualifications
- 7. An  **Image Gallery** highlighting the popular kayaking trips -- for experienced kayakers or beginners, for families, for reunions, or corporate teams, singles or groups
+ 7. An  **Image Gallery** highlighting the popular kayaking trips -- for experienced kayakers or beginners, for families,for reunions,or corporate teams,singles or groups
  8. **Social Proof**  section featuring customer testimonials and links to 3rd party reviews from holiday organisations
  9. **A contact section ** to allow users to ask questions or to request any information
  10. **Footer** -- with links to social sites and another CTA button link to receive the brochure & company email and phone number